ViniciusKos/forecast_sales/README.md

 ![image](https://user-images.githubusercontent.com/73034020/182563192-4d98c42f-542e-41bf-8fad-e5439afd5cd6.png)

-Although RandomForestRegressor performed better we are going to choose XGBRegressor as the "winner" model, because it is much lighter to operate in production and it doesn't have a big difference in RMSE.
+Although RandomForestRegressor performed better we are going to choose XGBRegressor as the "winner" model, because it is much lighter to operate in production and it doesn't have a big difference in RMSE (Root Mean Squared Error).
 It is very important to consider the model performance WHILE in PRODUCTION.

 **Hyperparameter tuning and final model**